RIKEN-SysSoft/PiP/README.md

 concatenated by the '+' or '-' symbol. 'all' is reserved to specify most of the signals.
 For example, 'ALL-TERM' means all signals excepting SIGTERM, another example, 'PIPE+INT' means SIGPIPE and SIGINT.
-If one of the defined or default signals is delivered, then PiP-gdb will be attached.
+If one of the specified or default signals is delivered, then PiP-gdb will be attached automatically.
 The PiP-gdb will show backtrace by default.
-If users specify PIP\_GDB\_COMMAND that a filename containing some GDB commands, then those GDB commands will be executed by the GDB, instead of backtrace, in batch mode.
+If users specify PIP\_GDB\_COMMAND that a filename containing some GDB commands, then those GDB commands will be executed by PiP-gdb, instead of backtrace, in batch mode.
 If the PIP\_STOP\_ON\_START environment is set (to any value), then the PiP library delivers SIGSTOP to a spawned PiP task which is about to start user program.